valentinoli/ada-2019-project-adagio/docs/assumptions.md

 * We decided to exclude data from all sources on oils, seeds, and nuts, since these are not a major food group and would have added unnecessary complexity to our analysis.
 * There were a few food items which were not listed in the Impex data but which had non-zero production.
 After excluding `"nes"` items and nuts and oils, this list included: blueberries, mixed grain, hops, lupins, green maize, and sugar beet.
 These items were exluded since it was safer to not include them rather than to assume they had zero imports and exports.

+The following list is the detailed set of assumptions made when handling the emssions data.

+* The emissions categories available were less comprehensive than the FAO/Impex categories.
+The items lacking emissions values were estimated using the closest available emissions category.
+For a full list, please see the last 15 lines of the file categories.txt in the data folder.
+* Clune, Crossin and Verghese's 2017 review collates CO2 emissions data from ~1700 studies worldwide, a summary of which is available in the file food_emissions_raw.xlsx.
+These studies do not provide an even representation of the different food categories and thus some global emissions estimates are averages of several studies in different countries, while others are the result of a unique study.
+These averages can be seen in the file food_emissions.xlsx.